faudio/faudio/doc/Signals and Processors.md

 ### Frames {#Frames}

 Frames are special vectors of an unspecified length.
 The actual amount of samples in a frame is determined at runtime and may vary during a single audio session.
 The *buffer size* of an audio stream is the maximum length of a frame, and is typically a multiple of two.

+Frames make it possible to embed audio and control rate streams in a single signal.
+For example the type of a low-frequency oscillator could be `f32 ~> {f32}` where the input type changes every frame instead of every sample.

 ## Special types {#Special}